mikaelsundell/automator/README.md

 Introduction
 ------------

-automator is a set of utilities for batch processing files
+Automator is a set of utilities for batch processing files

 Documentation
 -------------